-With the vast majority of enterprises already using the public cloud, the discussion of the benefits of cloud migration has shifted from low-cost and flexible IT infrastructure to leveraging mission-critical apps and workloads.
+With the vast majority of enterprises already using the public cloud, the new focus of cloud migration strategy has shifted from low-cost and flexible IT infrastructure to leveraging mission-critical apps and workloads in the cloud.

 This blog post looks at cloud migration challenges and opportunities and describes three cloud migration case studies using Cloud Volumes ONTAP.

 Why Migrate from On-Premises to the Cloud?